Sodium silicate: Bayer process

 Though unprofitable, Na2SiO3 is a byproduct of Bayer process which is often converted to calcium silicate (Ca2SiO4).

 Uses

-The main applications of sodium silicates are in detergents, paper, water treatment, and construction materials.
+The main applications of sodium silicates are in detergents, paper industry (as a deinking agent), water treatment, and construction materials.

-Engineering

-Adhesive
+Adhesives

+The adhesive properties of sodium silicate were noted as early as the 1850s and have been widely used at least since the First World War.
 The largest application of sodium silicate solutions is a cement for producing cardboard.
-When used as a paper cement, the tendency is for the sodium silicate joint eventually to crack within a few years, at which point it no longer holds the paper surfaces cemented together.
+When used as a paper cement, the sodium silicate joint tends to crack within a few years, at which point it no longer holds the paper surfaces cemented together.